HaniAmmar/BQen/README.md

 ## Usage

-Store the template content in a string variable, and the substituting values in an array or a JSON string, then pass them to **BQen_Render(string, array|string)** and it will return a string containing the final result.
+Templates' content should be stored in a string variable, and the substituting values in an array or a JSON string, then pass them to **BQen_Render(string, array|string)** and it will return a string containing the final result.

+### Live Test

+Templates can be tested live @ [JQen Tool](https://haniammar.github.io/JQen-Tool)

 ### Variable